Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Introduction

 Given the NP-hard nature of the VSP with resource constraints (e.g., battery limitations) and the added dimensionality of charging constraints, exact solution methods struggle to scale for large real-world networks.
 To overcome this, we develop a specialized Column Generation (CG) framework.
 This approach decomposes the problem into a master problem, which selects optimal schedules, and pricing subproblems that generate feasible vehicle routes.
 Specifically, we model the BEB subproblem as a Shortest Path Problem with Resource Constraints (SPPRC) to strictly enforce battery and charging rules, and we implement stabilization mechanisms to mitigate algorithmic stalling caused by degeneracy.

-The specific contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this is the first study to simultaneously optimize vehicle scheduling, fleet composition (DB vs. BEB), and charging decisions for a mixed fleet, considering both garage and on-route charging with multiple charger types.

-\item We introduce a \textit{flexible charging} strategy that allows for partial recharging and eliminates rigid First-Come, First-Served (FCFS) constraints.
+The specific contributions of this paper are as follows: (i) To the best of our knowledge, this is the first study to simultaneously optimize vehicle scheduling, fleet composition (DB vs. BEB), and charging decisions for a mixed fleet, considering both garage and on-route charging with multiple charger types. (ii) We introduce a \textit{flexible charging} strategy that allows for partial recharging and eliminates rigid First-Come, First-Served (FCFS) constraints.
 As illustrated in \cref{charging_strategies}, our strategy (Approach C) dynamically allocates \textit{layover} time, defined as the idle time at terminals between trips.
-This allows buses with tighter schedules to prioritize charging slots, reducing congestion and delays compared to traditional approaches.

-\item We propose a tailored CG algorithm capable of solving large-scale instances that are intractable for standard solvers.
-The framework includes a bespoke handling of the BEB-SPPRC and a stalling criterion to ensure convergence in highly degenerate solution spaces.
+This allows buses with tighter schedules to prioritize charging slots, reducing congestion compared to traditional approaches. (iii) We propose a tailored CG algorithm capable of solving large-scale instances that are intractable for standard solvers.
+The framework includes handling of the BEB-SPPRC and a stalling criterion to ensure convergence in degenerate solution spaces.

-\item Applying the model to the Chicago metropolitan network, we demonstrate that optimal mixed-fleet configurations can reduce total system costs compared to diesel-only baselines.
-Furthermore, sensitivity analyses reveal that restricting charging infrastructure to garages significantly inflates fleet size, validating the potential of distributed, opportunistic charging. \end{itemize}

 The remainder of this paper is structured as follows: \cref{literature} reviews the relevant literature. \cref{problem} presents the problem formulation. \cref{solution} details the solution approaches, including the CG heuristic. \cref{experiments} describes the case study and computational analysis, followed by \cref{conclusion} which summarizes key findings.